 Published on March 07, 2017

-We veterinarians frequently talk about the benefits of using puzzles rather than bowls to deliver food to confined cats and dogs, and we often suggest that owners use them to feed their pets.
+Some veterinarians recommend using puzzles to deliver a portion of a pet’s daily food to confined cats and dogs.
 But what if you are not sure if food puzzles are such a good idea for your pet?
 Or what if you’re not sure your pet will use one or you think they look like too much work?
 I am here to tell you that the payoff for your pet is tremendous and well worth any extra work.

 In my years of working with pets and their owners, I have come up with a number of ways to “troubleshoot” food puzzle problems.
 Here are some common concerns about food puzzles and how I address them with my clients.

 1. “My pet doesn’t need a food puzzle.”I hear this mostly from clients who are unfamiliar with food puzzles and are used to feeding their pets from a bowl exclusively.
 How do I try to convince these owners to give puzzles a try?
 First, I am not here to pressure anyone.
 I know this is something that many owners often have to “feel” their way into trying, so I instead use gentle encouragement.
 I’ll point out that many clients feel this way initially but ultimately find that food puzzles can provide many benefits to their beloved pets if they try them.
 I remind them that dogs and cats are hunters by nature — an activity we deprive our pets of when we keep them confined.
 We can return this activity to them with food puzzles and, in my experience, most dogs and cats enjoy them when the puzzles are properly chosen and introduced.
 If an owner still doesn’t want to try one, I try to leave the door open for more conversation and questions later if he or she reconsiders.